livetrails/targetjs/README.md

 then the second, and so on.

 17. **Postfix `$$` to the target name** (Deferred):
-A target name ending with `$$` indicates indicates that it will be activated only after the preceding target has completed, along with all its imperative targets, and after all API results have been received.
+A target name ending with `$$` indicates that it will be activated only after the preceding target has completed, along with all its imperative targets, and after all API results have been received.

 2. **enabledOn**